Growth of the Soil: Book One

 The novel begins by following the story of Isak, a Norwegian man, who finally settled upon a patch of land which he deemed fit for farming.
 He began creating earthen sheds in which he housed several goats obtained from the village yonder.
 Isak asked passing by Lapps, nomadic indigenous people, to tell women that he is in need of help on his farm.
 Eventually, a “big, brown-eyed girl, full-built and coarse” with a harelip named Inger, arrived at the house and settled in.
 Inger had her first child which was a son named Eleseus.
 She then had another son named Sivert.

-The Lensmand Geissler came by their farm one day informing them that they were on States land and assisting them in purchasing it.
+The Lensmand Geissler came by their farm one day informing them that they were on State land and assisted them in purchasing it.
 They named the farm Sellanraa.
 Soon after, Geissler was discharged from his position as Lensmand after a sharp reprimand from his superior and was subsequently replaced with Lensmand Heyerdahl.
 One day while Isak had left the farm to sell a bull in the village, Inger gave birth to a child and had killed it upon seeing that it had a harelip and would undergo the inevitable suffering in life she herself had experienced.
 One day, Oline, Inger's relative, visited the farm and figured out that Inger had killed a child.
-The news of the infanticide now spreading.
+The news of the infanticide now spread.
 One October day, the Lensmand and a man showed up at their doorstep to investigate and find evidence pertaining to the crime.
 Oline had agreed to serve at the farm while Inger was serving her eight-year sentence in prison.

 Geissler returned one day, interested in prospective copper mining grounds near Sellanraa.
 Apparently, Geissler did not come to the farm just for the ore, but he also intended on planning to have Inger released from prison as soon as possible.

 Brede Olsen, the Lensmand's assistant, had now settled on the land halfway between Sellanraa and the village.
 The farm of his was named Breidablik.
 One day, people came out to mark the route for a telegraph line that was to run near Isak's farm.
 Meanwhile, Inger had given birth to another baby girl, Leopoldine, at the prison.
 The following day, Geissler returned to Sellanraa.
 He first addressed the matter of the copper tract.
 He purchased the land for 200 daler from Isak, money unheard of to him until this day.
 Geissler also spoke of Inger and how he submitted a report to the King and the Governor regarding the case asking for her release.
 Inger was to be released early.
 Isak was stupefied by the generosity of Geissler.